-In fact, a few years ago BCR uploaded a video on their youtube channel supporting an anti-pet bill, which made some of their followers realize that they are indifferent towards the ban of 'exotic pets' that do not end at Bengal tigers, but extend to pet reptiles and rodents.
-Of course, this video was promptly removed later and the bill did not pass (but variations continue to pop up).
+In fact, a few years ago BCR uploaded a video on their youtube channel supporting an anti-pet bill which made some of their followers realize that they are indifferent towards the ban of all "exotic pets" large and small that may even extend to pet reptiles and rodents.
+Big Cat Rescue uploaded a video that supported the bill on their Youtube channel that was promptly removed after the bill did not pass (but variations continue to pop up).

 - Important Facts You Should Know About Big Cat Rescue of Tampa Florida

-But then why would Baskin own a facility that commits ‘animal cruelty’?
+Why would Baskin own a facility that commits "animal cruelty"?

 Because the actual goals of sanctuaries like these are to gain control of the nation’s captive wildlife for many reasons; hubris, financial gain, acclamation; probably a mix of the three.

 “Please do not support those who breed these majestic animals for a life of cruel confinement.
 No animal, especially a tiger, belongs in a cage.”